VisiPak's Terms and Conditions will assist you with answers to general information about sampling, orders and administrative questions.

 Clamshells, blisters and trays typically take 6-8 weeks from the time the sample is approved.

 Looking for graphics, header cards, inserts or blister cards for your new package?
-VisiPak is proud to work with trusted partners like Printing and Packaging, Inc. to ensure our customers get a complete package solution.
-Link to our partners for insert cards and follow this link for blister cards.
+VisiPak is proud to work with trusted partners like Printing and Packaging, Inc. and Stolze Printing Company to ensure our customers get a complete package solution.